Justin Lee Collins

-Justin Lee Collins (born 28 July 1974) is an actor and former radio and television presenter from Bristol, England.
+Justin Lee Collins (born 1974) is a former actor and radio and television presenter from Bristol, England.

-Collins began his career as a stand up comedian in the 1990s when he was in his late teens.
-He then presented a number of TV shows.
+Collins began his career as a comedian in the 1990s when he was in his late teens.

+He then presented a number of UK TV shows.
 From 2003 to 2005 he hosted his own radio show on XFM.
 He was one of the duo presenting The Sunday Night Project (previously named The Friday Night Project), appearing alongside Alan Carr for Channel 4.
 He also hosted numerous specials on Channel 4 entitled 'Bring Back...', reuniting the cast and crew from shows and films such as Dallas, Star Wars, The A-Team and Fame.
 He then took on challenges to become a Mexican wrestler, a surfer, a ballroom dancer, a ten-pin bowler, a high diver and a West End star.

 He later became a real West End star in Rock of Ages.

+In 2012 he was convicted of harassing ex-girlfriend, Anna Larke.
+Subsequently, losing several television contracts, leading to a career hiatus.

-In 2014 Collins starred in the comedy/horror feature film The Hatching alongside Thomas Turgoose and Andrew Potts, and in 2015 he played a small role in the time-travel comedy Time Slips.
+In 2014 Collins tried to return to UK screens, starring in the comedy horror feature film The Hatching alongside Thomas Turgoose and Andrew Potts.
+In 2015 he played a small role in the time-travel comedy Time Slips while hosting an independent radio show on Fubar Radio until 2016, then presenting short lived Football themed magazine show, FanTV UK.

-In 2012 he was convicted of harassing an ex-girlfriend.

 Early life

-Collins was born on 28 July 1974 in Southmead, Bristol, to Anita and Danny Collins.
+Collins was born on 1974 in Bristol to Anita and Danny Collins.
 His father was a self-employed electrician.
 Collins is an only child.
 In 1990, he left education at Speedwell Secondary School aged 15 with no qualifications and started working at Marks & Spencer as a warehouseman.

 Career

 Comedy and theatre

 Collins began his career in entertainment as a stand-up comic whilst still working part-time as a double-glazing window demonstrator.
 He won the Best New Comedy Act award at the Glastonbury Festival in 1997 and reached the finals of the BBC New Comedy Awards at the Edinburgh Fringe Festival the same year.
 Collins gave up stand-up comedy in 2002 to concentrate on TV and radio presenting, stating he intended to never return to the profession.

-In 2007 and 2010, Collins won the category Funniest Man at Loadeds Lafta awards.
+In 2007 and 2010, Collins won the category Funniest Man at the Loaded Lafta Awards.

 In 2008 Collins appeared as Amos Hart in the hit show Chicago, for which he rehearsed at the Cambridge Theatre.
 Collins said of the role, "I'm over the moon to be playing the sexiest part in the best show on the West End stage.
 I've already gone through a dozen pairs of tights."

 From August 2011 to September 2012 Collins played Dennis Dupree in the West End production of Rock of Ages.

 In 2013, Collins made a one-night-only return to stand-up comedy when he participated in "What’s the Fuss?", an event organised by Helen Lederer.